Polanisia dodecandra, Redwhisker Clammyweed

 Common Name: Redwhisker Clammyweed

-Also Called: Clammyweed, Red-whisker Clammyweed, Rio Grande Clammyweed, Roughseed Clammyweed, Sandyseed Clammyweed and Western Clammyweed
+Also Called: Clammyweed, Red-whisker Clammyweed, Rio Grande Clammyweed, Roughseed Clammyweed, Sandyseed Clammyweed, Western Clammyweed

 Family: Capparaceae (or Capparidaceae), Caper Family